MinaProtocol/mina/src/app/website/posts/scans.markdown

 2. Minimize transaction latency

-It’s important to minimize transaction latency to enter our SNARK to keep the low RAM requirements on proposer nodes, nodes that propose new transitions during Proof of Stake. ^[The more we sacrifice latency the longer proposer nodes have to keep around full copies of the state before just relying on the small SNARK itself].
+It’s important to minimize transaction latency to enter our SNARK to keep the low RAM requirements on proposer nodes, nodes that propose new transitions during Proof of Stake.^[The more we sacrifice latency the longer proposer nodes have to keep around full copies of the state before just relying on the small SNARK itself].
 SNARKing a transaction is not the same as *knowing* a transaction has been processed, so this is certainly less important for us than throughput.

 3. Minimize size of state